Cocaine Addiction Treatment

 The most important thing to remember is to stay positive.
 Show your support.
 If they know you will do whatever is needed to help them in their struggle, they will be stronger as the going gets tough.
 A supportive loving home will work wonders in this process.

 Try not to play the blame game.
 Remember that the struggle with addiction can be very difficult.
-When discussing treatment, use “I” statements when talking about how their addiction has effected the relationship.
+When discussing cocaine addiction treatment, use “I” statements when talking about how their addiction has effected the relationship.
 Try to remain encouraging.

 Cocaine Addiction Treatment: What can I expect?